muleax/rate-limiter/README.md

                                                                           +---------------------+

-The load was distributed evenly between pods, but for some reason, we didn't exceed 60k RPS.
-Given that the Rate-limiter and Redis pods were underloaded, we must have hit some other bound.
+CPU load is distributed evenly between pods, but for some reason, throughput doesn't exceed 60k RPS.
+Given that the Rate-limiter and Redis pods are underloaded, we must have hit some other bound.

 ```
 [ec2-user@ip-172-31-24-45 ~]$ cat ./attack.txt | vegeta attack -duration=15s -rate=100000 -max-workers=256 -connections=50000 | vegeta report